team-carepay/java-template-engine/documentation.md

 {{template "T3"}}
 ```

-This defines two templates, T1 and T2, and a third T3 that invokes the other two when it is executed.
-Finally it invokes T3.
+This defines two templates, T1 and T2, and a third T3 that invokes the other two when it is
+executed.
+Finally, it invokes T3.
 If executed this template will produce the text

 `FIRST SECOND`